rahil627/mind-of-rathewolf/docs/_pages/herro.md

 Herro.
 I'm Rahil.
 And this is my web-site.

-... welll, my _old_ web-site, at least.
-My new site is at [rathewolf.com](https://www.rathewolf.com).

 It's kinda like my bedroom: an organized mess.
 On this site you can see [things I've made](http://www.rahilpatel.com/blog/portfolio) and [things I've written](http://www.rahilpatel.com/blog/valuable-things-ive-written).
 On this page you can see what I try to do, how I try to do them, and what I like or like to do.

 On this page, you can see what I try to do, how I try to do them, and what I like or like to do.